openaps/docs/docs/docs/introduction/communication-support-channels.md

 * press `control-enter` again to get another new line
 * enter 3 single quotes to end the section

-The copy-pasted lines should have 3 single quotes on the line above and the line below.
+The copy-pasted lines should have 3 backticks on the line above and the line below.
 The example below shows, on the bottom, how the formatted text yielded the black box of text in Gitter.
 Using this format helps troubleshooters read your information easier than unformatted copy and paste.

 ![Gitter tickmarks](../Images/gitter_marks.jpg)